SMOG: Scalable Meta-Learning for Multi-Objective Bayesian Optimization: Experimental evaluation

-We study the performance of \ourmethod relative to a wide range of competing optimization algorithms on benchmarks that reflect synthetic and real-world scenarios.
-We initialize each optimizer with only one uniformly randomly selected configuration, reflecting the data scarcity prevalent in meta-learning scenarios, and run each optimizer $50$ times with different random seeds.
-For each run and at each iteration, we observe the difference of a configuration's hypervolume to the best-observed hypervolume across models, repetitions, and iterations.
-We plot the mean difference (averaged across repetitions) and its standard error.
+We study the performance of \ourmethod relative to a wide range of optimization algorithms across benchmarks that reflect synthetic and real-world scenarios.
+We initialize each optimizer with a single uniformly randomly selected configuration, reflecting the data scarcity in meta-learning scenarios, and run each optimizer $50$ times with different random seeds unless stated otherwise.
+Every iteration following the initial sample uses \texttt{LogExpectedHypervolumeImprovement}~\citep{ament2023unexpected} as the \acl{AF}; we study the sensitivity to this choice in \cref{app:acqfunc-comparison}. \texttt{FCNetTabularBenchmark} has only two objectives and was therefore excluded from all 4-objective experiments.
+Further details on the compute environment, reference point, hyperpriors, and marginal-likelihood optimization are provided in \cref{app:experimental-setup}; mixed-space acquisition function optimization is described in \cref{app:mixed-space-af}.

-For every iteration following the initial random sample, each optimizer chooses the point of maximum \texttt{LogNoisyExpectedHypervolumeImprovement} \citep{ament2023unexpected}, which depends on a reference point.
-We set this reference point using BoTorch's \texttt{infer\_reference\_point}\footnote{\url{https://botorch.readthedocs.io/en/v0.16.1/_modules/botorch/utils/multi_objective/hypervolume.html}, accessed on 01/26/2026} applied to normalized Pareto-optimal objective values.
-The reference point is chosen slightly \emph{worse} than the Pareto nadir point by moving it back by a fixed fraction (we use BoTorch's default $0.1$, proposed by~\citet{ishibuchi2011many}) of the observed objective range in each dimension.
-To improve numerical stability, we standardize the objective values to have zero mean and unit variance before computing reference point and expected hypervolume.